gentoo-mirror/linux-surface/README.md

 - surface-control (a commandline utility for controlling various aspects of surface devices)

 ## Notices
+### overlay
+This repo hasn't yet been added to the official gentoo repositories.
+You'll have to add it manually for now.
 ### surface-dtx-daemon
 Surface-dtx-daemon will be added some time in the future.
-But I will be unable to do any tesing as I do not have the hardware for it.
+But I will be unable to do any testing as I do not have the hardware for it.
 ### iptsd
 Iptsd works on openrc and should also work on systemd but I didn't test it.